Websites for Dentists: 21 Qualities of the Best Dental Websites

 - Title Tag.
 Google uses the Title Tag as the anchor text for the link to your website.
 It should be under 65 characters.

-- Alt Attribute: Search engines crawlers don’t read images accurately, but you can describe the images through Alt attribute.
-Use the main keywords in your Alt Attribute.
+- Alt Attribute.
+Search engine crawlers don’t read images accurately, but you can describe the images through alt Attribute.
+Use your main keywords in your alt Attribute.

 - Sitemap.
-The sitemap tells search engines which pages are on your site and where they’re located.
-You can use Google Webmaster Tools to ask Google to crawl your website.
+The sitemap tells search engines which pages are on your site and where they are located.
+You can use Google Search Console to ask Google to crawl your website.

 - SSL encryption.
-Google now penalized sites without SSL encryption.
-To encrypt your site, you’ll need to download and install a security certificate on your website.
+Google now penalizes sites without SSL encryption.
+To encrypt your site, you need to download and install a security certificate on your website.

-These technical aspects of SEO can seem intimidating, but they make a huge difference in the visibility of your website and in the ROI of your marketing.
+These technical aspects of SEO can seem intimidating, but they make a huge difference in the visibility of your website and the ROI of your dental marketing.
+We are Titan Web Agency, a dentist marketing company, that can help you choose the best keywords to target for local SEO and assist you with the technical aspects of SEO.

 Images are compelling to dental website visitors and demonstrate the work you do at your practice.
-I recommend authentic pictures as opposed to stock photos.
+We recommend authentic pictures as opposed to stock photos.

 Before-and-after photos are particularly popular because it’s easy for patients to imagine themselves with brighter, whiter, and straighter teeth if they can see the work you have successfully completed for others.
-Here’s an example from Kennewick Dental:
+Here’s an example from Kennewick Dental before and after smile gallery:

 8. Online Appointments